 On July 5th, 2011, a 16 year-old man died after falling 80 feet into the swimming hole at Cedar Creek Falls.
 Two days later, the trail from Ramona was closed and remained closed for two years.
 On July 9th, 2012, a 19 year old woman was found unconscious on the Cedar Creek Falls Trail approaching from the Julian side.
 After medevac lifted her out to Palomar Hospital, she was pronounced dead from heat stroke.
 At one point, the County’s emergency services were rescuing 3-4 people per week, and sometimes the total was higher.
 After years of complaints from nearby residents of drunken hikers peeing in their yards and the county’s rising costs of emergency services, all agencies and the locals decided something needed to change.

-The sad thing is that all of the drama and red-tape cannot obscure the fact that this is a spectacular hike.
+But with all of the precautions and red tape, also know that this is a beautiful hike.
 The gorge is as dramatic a landscape as you will find east of Anza-Borrego, and the sense of space recalls the Grand Canyon as if the Gorge were a miniature painted in beige instead of red.
 The riparian strip of the San Diego River at the bottom of the gorge is full of shady cottonwoods, willows, oaks, and sycamores.
 And, I actually stopped dead in my tracks when I first saw the grotto that contains the waterfall.
-Cedar Creek Falls is a stunningly beautiful spot.
+Cedar Creek Falls is a beautiful spot.

 When you have taken in your fill of this splendid spot, turn around and head back to the trailhead.
 My suggestion is that you move slowly and deliberately, drink liberally, eat salty snacks, and bring a lot of sun protection.
 For avid hikers, this stretch will simply be an uncomfortably hot climb that is not particularly difficult.
 For casual hikers and novices, this will be a serious climb without shade and with possibly searing heat.
 Rest often.
 Better to get there eventually than not at all.